Standard high voltage modules save time, space and money

 Component high voltage output DC-DC converters have changed the way many manufacturers implement and use high voltage in their products.
 These standard high voltage DC-DC converter modules are miniaturized, PCB-mounted, encapsulated, low noise assemblies generating a high voltage output that is fully controllable using standard low voltage circuitry.

-Standard high voltage DC-DC modules are divided into two specific groups: proportional and regulated.
+High voltage DC-DC modules into two specific groups

 Standard proportional parts provide versatile low cost DC to high voltage DC conversion.
 The output voltage is directly proportional to the input voltage, with the best products providing the proportional output over a wide input range from 0.7V to the maximum input.
 The high voltage DC output is controlled by varying the input voltage rather like a high voltage DC transformer.
 Many proportional modules provide isolation of the output voltage from the DC input, allowing both positive and negative supplies to be generated from the same module and allowing for the high voltage output to be offset as.